amerand/CANDID/README.md

 The tool is based on model fitting and Chi2 minimization ([scipy.optimize.leastsq](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.leastsq.html)), with a grid for the starting points of the companion position.
 It ensures that all positions are explored by estimating a-posteriori if the grid was dense enough, and provide an estimate of the optimum gride density (see example).

+Note that if you use [LITpro](http://www.jmmc.fr/litpro_page.htm), you might find that the results given by CANDID are different:
+* In general, position of the found companion is the same for LITpro and CANDID
+* LITpro tends to overestimate the flux ratio, because it does not take into account bandwidth smearing, whereas CANDID does.
+For AX Cir, the flux ratio found bt CANDID is 1%, whereas it is 0.8% for LITpro (or CANDID when bandwidth smearing is disabled).

 ### Detection limit
 It uses Chi2 statistics to estimate the level of detection in "number of sigmas".